Written by Dr Jafar Jafari, GI Cognition

 Moving to Northern Ireland, the fondness for Ulster Fry during the festive season is a sensory experience that goes beyond the plate.
 The sizzle of bacon, the aroma of fresh soda bread, and the savoury taste of potato bread collectively stimulate the brain’s reward centres.
 The anticipation and enjoyment of these familiar flavours release endorphins, creating a sense of happiness.

-In England, the Christmas pudding, with its blend of spices, dried fruits, and a generous splash of brandy, is a sensory delight.
+In England, the Christmas pudding, with its blend of spices, dried fruits, and a gEnerous splash of brandy, is a sensory delight.
 This traditional dessert engages the brain through olfactory and gustatory stimuli.
 The combination of festive aromas and complex flavours activates the limbic system, responsible for emotions and memory, contributing to a sensory-rich experience.

 Gastro Grumbles – The Impact of Festive Foods: